Find A Clinic

 If you suspect that you are experiencing hearing loss, the first thing you should do is to make an appointment with a hearing care specialist.

-This is an important step, as only a an audiologist/audiometrist can make an accurate diagnosis and determine the degree of your hearing loss.
+This is an important step, as only an audiologist /audio metrist can make an accurate diagnosis and determine the degree of your hearing loss.
 If you have been struggling with hearing loss for an extended period, chances are, you may need hearing aids to improve your hearing abilities.

 Although there are various types of hearing loss, audiologists can often offer a hearing solution.
 Here are the most common types of hearing loss: